minio/docs/source/quickstart/macos.rst

       mc alias set local http://127.0.0.1:9000 minioadmin minioadmin mc admin info local

+   The :mc-cmd:`mc alias set` takes four arguments:

+   - The name of the alias
+   - The hostname or IP address and port of the MinIO server
+   - The Access Key for a MinIO :ref:`user <minio-users>`
+   - The Secret Key for a MinIO :ref:`user <minio-users>`

-   For details about this command, see :ref:`alias`.
+   For additional details about this command, see :ref:`alias`.

 Next Steps
 ----------